What is the KM plotter?

 I have several candidates.
 How can I select the reliable ones?

 You need to correct for multiple testing.
-For this, use our multiple testing calculator.
+For this, we suggest to use our multiple testing calculator.

 Can I have a better image?